How Much Does Summer Camp Cost in 2026? A Detailed Breakdown of Summer Camp Costs

 Visa Fees $0-$100 (108 countries visa-free for U.S. citizens)

-Travel Insurance 4–14% of trip cost
+Travel Insurance 4–14% of the trip cost

 Optional Excursions $100–$500